DavideTimperi/GymBros/README.md

 - staff.css: style the staff page.

 ## Use
-Import the correct repository from github:
+Import the correct repository from github: https://github.com/DavideTimperi/GymBros/tree/main.
+Set up Xampp with Apache and SQL.